shyamtawli/devFind/README.md

      }
    },
    ```
-   Note: Copy the above code, edit your details, and paste it in the middle (not at the top or bottom).
-It doesn't matter where you add your profile; it will appear randomly on the website.
+   `Note:` Copy the above code, edit your details, and paste it in the middle (not at the top or bottom).
+It doesn't matter where you add your profile, it will appear randomly on the website.
 7. Save the changes to the `Profile.json` file.
 8. Create a new branch for your profile `git checkout -b add-profile`
 9. Commit your changes `git commit -m "Add profile"`